10 Creative Middle School Fundraising Ideas That Actually Work

 3. T-shirt fundraiser

 Create school-branded or student-designed shirts and sell them online or at school events.
 T-shirts are an easy way to build school spirit and raise money.
+See t-shirt fundraising ideas for pricing guidance, design tips, and how to combine shirt sales with an auction for 45% more revenue.

 4. Color run or fun run